Richardv10/food_blog/README.md

 # Core functionality

-The Recipe Room is a food blogging site linked to the spoonacular API for intergrated search/share functionality.
-Users can create an account, search for recipes or create their own.
-Both are stored in a users library.
-When viewed recipes are cached in the database for "local" retrieval.
+The Recipe Room is a food blogging site linked to the Spoonacular API for integrated search/share functionality.
+Users can create an account, search for recipes, or create their own.
+Both are stored in a user's library.
+When recipes are viewed, they are cached in the database for local retrieval.
 Users can comment on recipes, delete, and update their own comments.
-As these are stored locally the comments link to recipes in the database via a foreign key, and are visible to all users.
+Because comments are stored locally they link to recipes in the database via a foreign key and are visible to all users.

-### Spoonacular API Intergration
+### Spoonacular API Integration

-The concept of the site is to provide a resource to search curated recipes, share and comment.
+The concept of the site is to provide a resource to search curated recipes, share, and comment.
 For this purpose I utilized an API that has over 50,000 recipes.
-The API allows for several different endpoints, allowing me to utlize the various functions through spoonaculars "recipe_id", "recipe_detail", and "random" URL's to furfil different functions of the site.
+The API exposes several endpoints, which I use through Spoonaculars "recipe_id", "recipe_detail", and "random" URLs to fulfill different functions of the site.
+Near submission I took advantage of a student offer through RapidAPI to provide higher usage limits to mirror real-world functionality for a recipe blog.

-### Cloudinary API Intergration
+### Cloudinary API Integration

-Due to the use of eco dynos on Heroku, the need for persistant data storage requires the use of a cloud image host, I utilized cloudinary for this purpose.
-As recipes obtained from the API contain an image URL, this can be saved in the database when a recipe is viewed, then reused.
-Avoiding the need to store API recipe images locally.
-But for users recipes, they can upload an image which is stored as a cloudinary field in the database.
+Due to the use of eco dynos on Heroku, persistent data storage requires the use of a cloud image host; I utilized Cloudinary for this purpose.
+As API recipes include an image URL, this can be saved in the database when a recipe is viewed and then reused, avoiding the need to store API recipe images locally.
+For user-created recipes, users can upload images which are stored via Cloudinary fields in the database.

 # UX Design

-As the project scope is to deliver a shared community resource, I chose the format of social feed with infinite scroll.
-The landing zone of the site changes for returning users, replacing the Welcome banner with the users recipe library.
-This was to provide users with an easy to navigate exprerience.
-As the site may be used by users actively cooking, I wanted the functions to be as accessible as possible with as few clicks or touches as is neccissary.
-To this end I seperated the search function in another app, and paginated to create a distinction between the recipe creation and discovery area of the site, and the social feed and library that may be used for reference.
-Navigation is achieved via simple links on the navbar, and jump buttons nested in content.
+As the project scope is to deliver a shared community resource, I chose a social feed format with infinite scroll.
+The landing zone of the site changes for returning users, replacing the welcome banner with the user's recipe library.
+This was intended to provide users with an easy-to-navigate experience.
+Because the site may be used by people actively cooking, the functions are designed to be as accessible as possible with as few clicks or touches as necessary.
+To this end I separated the search function into another app and paginated results to create a distinction between recipe creation/discovery and the social feed/library used for reference.
+Navigation is achieved via simple links on the navbar and jump buttons nested in content.

 ### Color Scheme and design language

-After conducting research on various food blogs the design consensus seems to be light and airy with lots of pastels, I opted for a green theme, but included translucent elements to frame recipes for readability.
-I chose a simple image background that wouldn't interfiere with the displayed content and gives a clean look.
+After conducting research on various food blogs, the design consensus seemed to be light and airy with lots of pastels.
+I opted for a green theme and included translucent elements to frame recipes for readability.
+I chose a simple image background that would not interfere with the displayed content and that gives a clean look.

 ### Primary Colors